Health Insurance for Green Card Holders in the US

 If you’re in the U.S. on a visitor’s visa and your children or family have applied for a family-sponsored green card, you’re considered a visitor until your green card is processed.

-Medicare for Green Card Holders
+How Does Medicare Work for Green Card Holders?

 Green card holders over 65 years of age may be eligible for federal Medicare, or state-sponsored Medicaid or MediCal or any other U.S. state or federal health program once they meet certain requirements.